-Yuba Sutter Arts and Culture will host the regional Scholastic Art and Writing Awards Ceremony on Monday, February 22nd at 6 PM on their Facebook page and YouTube Channel.
-Eighteen MCAA Creative Writing students will receive regional recognition at the Yuba Sutter Arts ceremony with two students, Aubrie Amons (Gold Key, American Visions Nominee) and Noah Mote (two Gold Keys) moving on to the National competition.
-In addition, eleven MCAA art students will receive recognition at the ceremony with five students, Hope Cross (American Visions Nominee), Angela Delgado (American Visions Nominee), Alexi Hogue (Gold Key), Hunter Hudson-Gessford (American Visions Nominee), and Hannah Thayn (Gold Key) moving on to the National competition (images included below).
+Yuba Sutter Arts and Culture hosted the regional Scholastic Art and Writing Awards Ceremony on Monday, February 22nd.
+Eighteen MCAA Creative Writing students received regional recognition at the Yuba Sutter Arts ceremony with two students, Aubrie Amons (Gold Key, American Visions Nominee) and Noah Mote (two Gold Keys) moving on to the National competition.
+In addition, eleven MCAA art students received recognition at the ceremony with five students, Hope Cross (American Visions Nominee), Angela Delgado (American Visions Nominee), Alexi Hogue (Gold Key), Hunter Hudson-Gessford (American Visions Nominee), and Hannah Thayn (Gold Key) moving on to the National competition.

 Our school newsletter "Dragon Tales" is a great way to find out what's happening at MCAA.
 Click here to read the latest edition: February 2021 Newsletter